Waring numbers over finite commutative local rings: Introduction

 \subsection{New families of Cayley graphs}

 Here we define two new families of Cayley graphs over rings whose connection sets are the $k$-th powers of units and $k$-th powers of non-zero elements, respectively.
-In what follows, let $k\in\mathbb{N}$ and let $R$ be a finite commutative ring (not necessary local) with identity.
+In what follows, let $k\in\mathbb{N}$ and let $R$ be a finite commutative ring (not necessarily local) with identity and denote by $R^*$ the units of $R$ and by $R^\times = R \smallsetminus \{0\}$.

 We define the \textit{unitary Cayley graph of $k$-th powers} or \textit{$k$-unitary Cayley graph} by

 Clearly, $G_R(1)$ is the unitary Cayley graph $G_R=Cay(R,R^*)$.
 In general, $G_{R}(k)$ is directed.
 Notice that $U_R(k)$ is a symmetric set if and only if $-1\in U_R(k)$.
 They are generalizations of generalized Paley graphs over finite fields to commutative rings with identity.
 In particular, when $R$ is a finite field $\ff_q$ of cardinality $q=p^n$ then $G_R(k)$ is the generalized Paley graph